 This issue is occurring because a secure connection cannot be established between vCommander and the vCenter for retrieving the graphs.
 First, confirm that the certificates installed on vCommander and your vCenter are not expired and signed for the correct current names.

-In some cases, the name being used to connect to the managed system may not match the database records.
+In some cases, the name being used to connect to the cloud account (managed system) may not match the database records.
 To confirm, follow the procedure below.

-- In the Operational View, right-click the managed system under scrutiny and choose Edit Managed System.
+- In the Operational View, right-click the cloud account (managed system) under scrutiny and choose Edit Cloud Account (Managed System).

 - Note the name used in the Host field.

 - Run the following query against your vCommander database: